Latin is offered in the Department of Philosophy, Religion, and Classical Studies.

 8. How long do I have to wait to get my score?

 Test scores will be available immediately after completing the exam.
 Make sure to write down or print your score and register only for the course in which you placed.
-Please be aware that it may take a few days for the score to appear in the Transfer Credit Report on Paws.
+Please be aware that it may take about a day for the score to appear in the Transfer Credit Report on PAWS.